dolly19/MafiaSimulator/README.md

 # MafiaSimulator
-A java program to simulate the game Mafia , made for Advanced Programming Course @IIITD
+A Command line implementation of Mafia(a popular party game) , made for Advanced Programming Course @IIITD